BawdyAnarchist/quBSD/Future_Development.md

 net-jails
 	- isc-dhcp44-server installed
-	- /jails/0net/usr/local/etc/dhcpd.conf
 	- Check that pf conf is updated with required dhcp port, and the simplified version

-JAILS_ZFS and ZUSR_ZFS ; and mountpoints changed.
+R_ZFS and U_ZFS ; and mountpoints changed.
 Less cumbersome, more straightforward

 VMs integration
 	- install bhyve-uefi firmware

 quBSD.conf removed.
 Everything now in jailmap.conf

+Should make the $qubsd/zroot/0net 0gui 0vms and everything files here for specific stuff like rc.conf